It’s easy for beginner designers to

 As someone who has worked with beginner designers for

-even making menus or cards.
-It’s not due to a lack of ability
+or even making menus or cards.
+It’s not due to a lack of

-and skills, but rather because of an unfamiliarity with the
+ability and skills, but rather because of an unfamiliarity

-rules and systems which graphic designers are trained to
+with the rules and systems which graphic designers are

-are quick and easy to learn, yet can greatly enhance any design
+that are quick and easy to learn, yet can greatly enhance

-project.
-In this article, we’ll focus on the four key
+any design project.
+In this article, we’ll focus on the

 Structure